A Yankee certificate of deposit is a special type of CD that’s issued domestically by a branch of a foreign bank.

 What are the cons of a certificate of deposit?

-Certificates of deposit may offer lower rates of return compared to other investments, which means your money has potential for growth.
+Certificates of deposit may offer lower rates of return compared to other investments, which means your money might have less potential for growth.
 With bank CDs, savers may face early withdrawal penalties if they take money from their accounts before the CD matures.

 How do I redeem a certificate of deposit?